-When a dispute involves family, the Civil and Commercial Code of Thailand got it covered.
-It covers issues such as civil unions, marriage, legal separations, contested and uncontested divorces, domestic and foreign adoptions, parental custody of children, and many other areas.
+When a dispute involves family, the Civil and Commercial Code of Thailand has it covered.
+It covers issues such as civil unions, marriage, legal separations, contested and uncontested divorces, administrative divorce, domestic and foreign adoptions, parental custody of children, and many other family law cases.

-At Juslaws & Consult our family law department specialize in the following issues:
+At Juslaws & Consult, our family law department offers legal services in Thai Family Law, and specialize in the following issues:

-In order for you to understand how The procedure to register marriage in Thailand either both Thai citizens or a Foreigner with Thai citizen is quite straightforward.
-However, in order to register your marriage in Thailand, you have to know the qualifications according to the Civil and Commercial Code of Thailand.
+The procedure to register marriage in Thailand, either both Thai citizens or a Foreigner with Thai citizen, is quite straightforward.
+However, in order to register your marriage in Thailand, you have to know the requirements according to the Civil and Commercial Code of Thailand.

-To register marriage in Thailand or with a Thai citizen, the parties must:
+To register marriage in Thailand or with a Thai citizen, the parties must fulfil the following requirements:

-Here are the basic requirements for a foreigner in order to register marriage with a Thai citizen or with another Foreigner in Thailand:
+Here are the basic requirements needed for a foreigner to register for marriage with a Thai citizen or with another Foreigner in Thailand:

 For the Thai Citizen's part, here are the required documents they need to present to register marriage in Thailand:

-If a Foreigner wishes to marry a Thai citizen in his/her country and would like to register it under the Thai law then under Section 1459, it stipulates that a marriage in a foreign country between Thai people or between a Thai people and a foreigner may be effected according to the form prescribed by Thai law or by the law of the country where it takes place.
+If a Foreigner wishes to marry a Thai citizen in his/her country and would like to register it under the Thai law, Section 1459 stipulates that a marriage in a foreign country between Thai people or between a Thai national and a foreigner may be effected according to the form prescribed by Thai law or by the law of the country where it takes place.
 If the spouses desire to have the marriage registered according to Thai law, the registration shall be effected by a Thai Diplomatic or Consular Officer.

 A Marriage is not always perfect.
-It is not always a fairytale love story like what many of us think.
+It is not always a fairytale love story like many of us think.
 While some are lucky to have been able to find their true love, there are some who are not.
-There are many reasons as to why couples will conclude their relationship and put it to an end.
-From issues about being separated, family matters, culture, character, career, or other private problems between the spouses.
+There are many reasons as to why couples will conclude their relationship and put it to an end; from issues about being separated, family matters, culture, character, career, to other private problems between the spouses.
 Such problems may not have bearing or legal consequences if the couple has not registered marriage.

-Juslaws & Consults wants you to be aware that in Thailand the law provides for two types of divorce, Contested and Uncontested Divorce.
-Uncontested Divorce is also known as administrative and it is generally easier and quicker to obtain, while Contested Divorce is handled by the court and requires grounds under the Thai law in order to dissolve the marriage.
+Juslaws & Consults wants you to be aware that in Thailand the divorce laws provide for two types of divorce, Contested and Uncontested Divorce.
+Uncontested Divorce is also known as Administrative Divorce and it is generally easier and quicker to obtain, while Contested Divorce is handled with a court process and requires grounds under the Thai law in order to dissolve the marriage.